mkobetic/gpx/README.md

 * combines segments that are no more than 1h apart into a track
 * renders each track into an svg file
 * saves each track into a new gpx file
+* (optional) analyses each track and splits it into straight moving, turning and static segments
-* optionally generates subtitles file with gps metrics that can be embedded in a video file (more below)
+* (optional) generates subtitles file with gps metrics that can be embedded in a video file (more below)

 ![sample track](https://github.com/user-attachments/assets/c483f91f-aed3-4521-87c2-8c57c74b078d)